 To enable a new mods, you need to create its symbolic link (a relative path to the available mod) in project/mods_enabled.
 To disable it, simply delete the symbolic link.

 2.3.7 Available mods

 accounts

-Enable Django registration and everything you need to allow users to request registration and to connect/disconnect.
-The views and forms are added so this part can be used.
+Enable Django registration and everything you need to allow users to register and to connect/disconnect.
+Sample views and forms are include so it can be easily used.

 It includes: